AndreBaltazar8/ablac/docs/self-hosting.md

 make check        # both gates
 ```

+`make test` prepares `abla-testrunner` at the test-driver vendor path from the
+git submodule or, for source archives, a clone of the locked revision, then
-`make test` uses the locked and vendored `abla-testrunner` package to schedule
-the manifest in `tests/abla-tests.json`.
-Tests are bounded, process-isolated,
+uses that package to schedule the manifest in `tests/abla-tests.json`.
+Tests
-logged independently, and run with eight jobs by default.
-Set
+are bounded, process-isolated, logged independently, and run with eight jobs
-`ABLA_TEST_JOBS` when the host needs a lower concurrency limit.
+by default.
+Set `ABLA_TEST_JOBS` when the host needs a lower concurrency
+limit.

 `tools/build-self-hosted-release.sh` splits compiler LLVM emission, object
 generation, and linking into separate bounded processes to keep peak memory